-These recipes with avocado could help beat the blues and reduce your blood pressure.
-If you’re feeling down, even depressed, and perhaps stressed due to endless lockdowns and travel restrictions, then put our best avocado recipes on repeat.
-They not only taste good but they’re good for you.
+Our best recipes with avocado include authentic guacamole, avocado smoothies, smashed avocado on toast, creamy avocado pasta, and more if you’re preparing for Australia’s ‘avolanche’.
+If you’re not, avocados could help beat the blues and reduce blood pressure, so if you’re depressed or stressed, put our best avocado recipes on repeat.
+They not only taste good but avocados are good for you.

-But before I share our best recipes with avocado and tell you more about avocados, and how they’re thought to help beat the blues, I have a favour to ask.
+I’ll be buying more avocados from the market than I know what to do with and will be sharing more avocado recipes here.
+But before I tell you more about avocados and how good they are for us, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve used and enjoyed our recipes, please consider supporting Grantourismo so we can keep creating mouthwatering food content for you.

 You could click through to this post for suggestions as to how to support Grantourismo, such as booking accommodation, renting a car or hiring a campervan or motorhome, buying travel insurance, or booking a tour on Klook or Get Your Guide.
 Or you could support our epic first-of-its-kind Cambodian culinary history and cookbook on Patreon or buy us a coffee, although we’ll use our coffee money to buy cooking ingredients for recipes instead.